TolhsPython/NTM-V3/README.md

 ## Platform

-Tested on Fedora/RHEL-based Linux with KDE Plasma (Wayland).
+Developed and Tested on Fedora/RHEL-based Linux with KDE Plasma (Wayland).